Sweekar-Bajimaya/Card-Fraud-Detection/README.md

 - **Model training** using Logistic Regression and Random Forest
 - **Evaluation** using Confusion Matrix, ROC & Precision-Recall Curves
 - **SMOTE oversampling** to handle class imbalance
-- 📊 **Interactive Streamlit App** for predictions and visualizations

 ---